orris27/computer_science_notes/english/writing.md

 9. develop an in-depth understanding of knowledge (和`acquire a wide range of knowledge beyond textbooks`比较,横纵)
     1. 联想: be distracted by other courses, devote much time and energy, consolidate knowledge, achieve higher academic performance

+10. financial: increase the financial burden of the university
+    1. 联想: build more labs and purchase more equipment, hire more professors, the expenditure will increase, the school budget is not unlimited, may cause deficit, impractical / infeasible